USS NIMITZ CVN 68

 September 18, Aircraft from Carrier Air Wing (CVW) 11 launched its first sorties in support of Operation Enduring Freedom in Afghanistan, after USS Nimitz CSG relieved USS Ronald Reagan (CVN 76) CSG on station in the North Arabian Sea.

 October 7, A milestone is reached when an EA-6B Prowler, flown by "Black Ravens" XO, Cmdr.
-Vincent Johnson, became the 100,000th aircraft to launch off Catapult Number 1.
+Vincent Johnson, became the 100,000th aircraft to launch off Catapult #1.

-October 24, USS Nimitz pulled into Khalifa Bin Salman Port at Hidd for a port visit to Kingdom of Bahrain.
+October 24, USS Nimitz moored at Khalifa Bin Salman Port at Hidd for a port visit to the Kingdom of Bahrain.

 December 4, CVN 68 returned to the North Arabian Sea, to resume combat missions supporting OEF, following a port visit to Jebel Ali.

 December 18, Cmdr.
 Max McCoy relieved Cmdr.
 Paul Spedero as CO of the "Sidewinders" of Strike Fighter Squadron (VFA) 86, during an aerial change-of-command ceremony.

 January 25, 2010 USS Dwight D. Eisenhower (CVN 69) CSG relieved the Nimitz Carrier Strike Group as Commander, Task Force 50.
 Since entering the U.S. 5th Fleet Area of Operations, CVW 11 has flown more than 2,600 combat sorties and totaled 15,296 cumulative flight hours.

 January 31, USS Nimitz anchored off the coast of Phuket, Thailand, for a four-day liberty port visit.